 Living in France brought about a change.
 My work became more refined, with a simultaneous shift towards realism.
 Eventually, the predetermined imagery I was using ceased to interest me.
 I began experimenting with new techniques and expanding further into abstraction.

-Each brushstroke is intentional, and I am drawn to the constant struggle of losing and regaining control of the paint.
-This work is physically demanding.
+Today, I am drawn to the constant struggle of losing and regaining control in large abstract painting.
+Working at this scale is physically demanding.
 I build the canvases myself, and they are often larger than me.
-I am constantly rotating and adjusting the height of the canvas, shifting my position, and moving while painting.
-Although orchestrating the compositions and working at this scale can be demanding, I enjoy it immensely.
+I am constantly rotating and adjusting the painting, shifting my position, and moving while painting.
+I have a hard time sitting still, but painting forces me to be patient.